joshhartigan/semicircle/README.md

 **contribution 27** - `pythagoras.go` - Multiple functions written in Go that take advantage of Pythagoras's theorem.

-**contribution 28** - `nextPrime.cpp` - A function that takes in a number as an argument, and returns the next prime number.
+**contribution 28** - `nextPrime.cc` - A function that takes in a number as an argument, and returns the next prime number.

 **contribution 29** - `myTake.hs` - An reimplementation of Haskell's `take` function.